Mumbai Football League: Structure

+Maharashtra State Senior Men's Football League

+Mumbai Premier League

-The MFA Elite Division, formerly known as the MDFA Elite Division, is the first tier of the Mumbai Football League competition.
-In March 2022, the MFA Elite Division was rechristened as the Harwood Premier League, on the lines of the name that was once associated with the Mumbai's top division football stretching back to 1902.
+Mumbai Premier League, formerly known as the MFA Elite Division or MDFA Elite Division, is the first tier of the Mumbai Football League competition.
+In March 2022, the Mumbai Premier League was rechristened as the Harwood Premier League, on the lines of the name that was once associated with the Mumbai's top division football, stretching back to 1902.

+Mumbai Super League

+The Mumbai Super League, formerly known as the MFA Super Division or MDFA Super Division, is the second tier of the Mumbai Football League competition, organized by the Mumbai District Football Association.
+The top two teams from super six of the Mumbai Super League get promoted to the Mumbai Premier League.
+The last-placed teams in the groups get relegated to the First Division.
+It is contested by 37 teams.
+The current champions are Mumbai City U19 and India on Track are runners-up.

 Format

-The teams play each other in two groups, MFA Elite Premier League for the private clubs and MFA Elite Corporate League for the institutional clubs, in a round-robin single leg format.
-The top three teams at the end of the league will be declared winners and runners up and will advance to the championship round called Harwood Champions League whose winner will win the top division.
-The teams finishing in the bottom at the end of the league phase will be relegated to the Super Division.

-Winners by year

-Super Division

-The MFA Super Division, also formerly known as MDFA Super Division, is a men's football league in Mumbai.
-The league serves as the second-tier, organized by the Mumbai District Football Association.
-The champions of the Super Division get promoted to the MFA Elite Division.
-The last place teams in the groups gets relegated to the First Division.
-It is contested by 33 clubs.
-The current champions are Reliance Foundation Youth Champs and Atlanta FC are runners up.

-The Super Division is the second highest division in MFL organised by Mumbai District Football Association.

-Format

-All the teams in the division are divided into four or more groups and shall play a preliminary phase of round-robin games.
-The top two teams from each group will advance to the playoffs.
+All the 37 teams are divided into three groups.
+Two groups with 12 teams and one with 13.
+The top two teams from each group will advance to the playoffs (super six).
 The points and goals scored in the preliminary phase will not be carried forward to the next round.
-The top two teams at the end of the league will be promoted to the Elite Division.
+The top two teams at the end of the league will be promoted to the Mumbai Premier League.